Covid-19 Media Project

 The final reason, which I am more inclined to believe, is that not testing patients with symptoms is artificially deflating the number of confirmed cases.
 Drive through testing two months after your first confirmed case is not an effective measure to determine who has been infected, since many may have already had the virus and shed it.
 As I mentioned previously, this creates the best set of statistics to argue for a public health risk.
 It creates a higher hospitalization and mortality rate to justify the risk, while also maintaining a lower amount of confirmed cases to argue that the measures are effectively containing the virus.

-I’m confident that the supreme court will rule on behalf of the state legislature, which may prove to be politically advantageous for republicans, but will not have a great impact on the lives of most people in the state.
 Most cities and counties can enact and enforce their own safer at home policies.
-Milwaukee’s safer at home policy predates governor Evers order, so while the Wisconsin Supreme Court may rule in favor of the legislature, negating the state order does not prohibit municipalities from enforcing their own orders.
+Milwaukee’s safer at home policy predates governor Evers order, so while the Wisconsin Supreme Court has ruled in favor of the legislature, negating the state order does not prohibit municipalities from enforcing their own orders.

 All mainstream reports bear the hallmarks of exaggerated risk.
 Some less now that public opinion has shifted and there is a broader market for information that challenges popular misconceptions concerning Covid-19, but most is still danger reinforcing while trying to tie the information to politics.